 In response to a scientific consensus linking greenhouse gas (GHG) emissions from human activities to global climate change, many local governments are looking inwards to identify opportunities to reduce GHG emissions not only from their communities, but also within their own operations.
-Local governments can inventory the emissions from their operations in order to track their performance and ensure that their actions do reduce GHG emissions.
-This GHG inventory, also referred to as a "carbon footprint", is the foundation of actions to address climate change.
+Local governments can inventory the emissions from their operations in order to track their performance and ensure that their actions reduce GHG emissions.
+This GHG inventory is the foundation of actions to address climate change.
 Complete, consistent and accurate measurement enables local governments to assess their risks and opportunities, track their progress, and create a strategy to reduce emissions in a quantifiable and transparent way.